Support Local Infrastructure Projects through Permitting Reform

 Complex permitting requirements stall critical projects that enhance safety, cut emissions and boost local economies.
 Recent reform efforts have emphasized that streamlining timelines, improving transparency and enhancing federal coordination would speed up projects without compromising environmental standards.
 Reforms to federal permitting would especially benefit rural counties, which often lack the capacity and/or technical expertise needed to navigate the lengthy process.

-During the 118th Congress, energy permitting reform in particular gained significant attention, leading to the passage of the bipartisan Energy Permitting Reform Act (S. 4753) by the Senate Committee on Energy and Natural Resources in July 2024.
-Despite this progress, however, no permitting reform provisions were included in the end-of-year funding legislation due to disagreements among Congressional leadership.
+During the 118th Congress, energy permitting reform in particular gained significant attention, but no permitting reform provisions were included in the end-of-year funding legislation due to disagreements among Congressional leadership.
 Since taking office, President Trump has issued multiple executive orders addressing the need for permitting reform, most notably signing Executive Order 14154 titled “Unleashing American Energy”.
+Additionally, the 119th Congress has seen significant progress towards permitting reform with the U.S. House of Representatives passing the Standardizing Permitting and Expediting Economic Development (SPEED) Act (H.R.
+4776) in December 2025.

-As Congress and the Administration continue to debate the future of permitting reform, counties support commonsense solutions that reduce unnecessary delays while maintaining environmental standards through collaborative engagement between federal, state and local governments.
+As Congress and the Administration continue to reform the permitting process, counties support commonsense solutions that reduce unnecessary delays while maintaining environmental standards through collaborative engagement between federal, state and local governments.

 KEY TALKING POINTS:

-• Counties support commonsense permitting reform to efficiently maintain and improve our nation’s infrastructure while protecting the environment.
+- Counties support commonsense permitting reforms to efficiently maintain and improve our nation’s infrastructure while protecting the environment, such as county-supported provisions in the SPEED Act.